Handling Guest Requests at 3 AM Without Night Staff

 "The AC remote isn't working, what should I do?"
 "Where's the nearest pharmacy open at night?"
 "Can I request a late checkout?"
 "I have a food allergy.
 Is there gluten in the breakfast?"

 FAQ pages can't handle these.
-But an AI concierge can.
-It knows the hotel's data, the neighborhood, the policies, the menu.
-At 3 AM, it works exactly the same as at 10 AM.
-The guest types a question in any language and gets an answer in seconds.
+But an AI concierge can use the hotel's data, the neighborhood, the policies, and the menu to answer in the guest's language.

 When You Actually Need a Human